scshitole/awscript/README.md

-# awscript is a shell script which pulls all the EC2 instances status for your account
+# AWS Script for EC2